Cory-Accardo/Code-Samples/Readme.md

 Pod Plug LLC,

-NOTE: This code is still their intellectual property, and thus cannot be used in any other context without their explicit permission.
+NOTE: This code is still their intellectual property and thus cannot be used in any other context without their explicit permission.